quadbio/scRNAseq_analysis_vignette/Tutorial.md

 In principle there are several parameters one can set in the ```NormalizeData``` function, but most of the time the default settings are good.

 ### Step 4.
 Feature selection for following heterogeneity analysis
 The biggest advantage of single-cell as compared to bulk RNA-seq is the potential to look into cellular heterogeneity of samples, by looking for cell groups with distinct molecular signatures.
 However, not every gene has the same level of information and the same contribution when trying to identify different cell groups.
-For instance, genes with low expression levels, and those with similar expression levels across all cells, are not very informative and may introduce troubles by diluting differences among different cell groups.
-Therefore, doing a proper feature selection is very necessary when analyzing scRNA-seq data.
+For instance, genes with low expression levels, and those with similar expression levels across all cells, are not very informative and may dilute differences between distinct cell groups.
+Therefore, it is necessary to perform a proper feature selection before further exploring the scRNA-seq data.

-In Seurat, or more general in scRNA-seq data analysis, this step usually refers to identification of highly variable features/genes, which means to identify genes with the most varied expression levels in cells.
+In Seurat, or more general in scRNA-seq data analysis, this step usually refers to the identification of highly variable features/genes, which are genes with the most varied expression levels across cells.
 ```R
 seurat <- FindVariableFeatures(seurat, nfeatures = 3000)
 ```
-By default, Seurat calculates standardized variance of each gene, and pick the top 2000 ones as the highly variable features.
+By default, Seurat calculates the standardized variance of each gene across cells, and picks the top 2000 ones as the highly variable features.
 One can change the number of highly variable features easily by giving the ```nfeatures``` option (here the top 3000 genes are used).

 There is no good criteria to determine how many highly variable features to use.
-Sometimes one needs to do some iteration to pick the number giving the most clear and interpretable result.
-In most of time, a value between 2000 to 5000 is OK and using a different value usually don't affect the results very much.
+Sometimes one needs to do some iterations to pick the number that gives the most clear and interpretable result.
+Most often, a value between 2000 to 5000 is OK and using a different value usually don't affect the results too much.

-One can visualize the result via a variable feature plot but this is very optional.
+One can visualize the result in a variable feature plot, but this is optional.
 ```R
 top_features <- head(VariableFeatures(seurat), 20)
 plot1 <- VariableFeaturePlot(seurat)